-Slim Select Bay is a single-drive bay that accommodates a DVD-ROM drive, CD-RW/DVD-ROM drive, DVD±R/±RW drive, secondary hard disk drive or secondary battery pack.
+This switch turns the Wireless LAN and Bluetooth functions on and off.
+Slim Select Bay is a single-drive bay that accommodates a CD-ROM drive, DVD-ROM drive, DVD-ROM&CD-R/RW drive, DVD Super Multi drive, DVD±R/±RW drive, secondary hard disk drive or secondary battery pack.
 The TOSHIBA Mobile Extension enables hot insertion of modules when you are using a plug and play operating system.

-Slim Select Bay Weight Saver

 To reduce weight, the Slim Select Bay module can be removed and a weight saver installed.
+Connects an optional security lock to anchor the computer to a desk or other large object.
+Slim Select Bay module can be secured by Slim Select Bay lock fixed with a lock screw in the lock